Story Bridge: Construction

 Construction on the bridge began on 24 May 1935, with the first sod being turned by the then Premier of Queensland, William Forgan Smith.
 Components for the bridge were fabricated in a purpose-built factory at Rocklea.
 There are 1.25 million rivets (metal pins or bolts) in the Story Bridge.
 During its construction, work sometimes continued 24 hours per day.
 The bridge has only one pier on the northern bank but two piers on the lower southern bank, one to bear the weight (the main pier) and, further to the south, one to prevent the bridge from twisting (the anchor pier).
 There was no need for an anchor pier on the northern bank as the bridge was anchored into schist cliff face.
 The primary challenge in constructing the bridge was the southern foundations that went 40 m below ground level.
 It was not possible to excavate to that level as water from the river would rapidly seep in.
 So a pneumatic caisson technique had to be used.
 As men were working under pressures of up to 4 times normal air pressure, a decompression period of almost 2 hours was needed at the end of each shift to avoid the bends.
 An on-site air lock hospital successfully treated the 65 cases of the bends that occurred.
 On 28 October 1939 the gap between the two sides was closed.
 A concrete decking was then laid, covered by a Trinidad pitch topping.
 The bridge was painted and sodium lighting was installed.
 The bridge approaches were also prepared.

 Three men died during the construction of the bridge.
 On 22 November 1937, Hans James Zimmerman slipped and fell 75 ft to the ground.
 On 7 February 1939, Alfred William Jackson fell from the bridge into the river.
-Although pulled from the water alive, he died 4 hours later in hospital without regaining consciousness.
-On 6 December 1939, Arthur McKay (Max) Wharton was hit by a piece of equipment on a nerve that made him faint, falling from the bridge to the water; 18 months earlier Wharton saved another worker from falling from the bridge.
+Although pulled from the water alive, he died four hours later in hospital without regaining consciousness.
+On 6 December 1939, Arthur McKay (Max) Wharton was hit by a piece of equipment on a nerve that made him faint, falling from the bridge to the water; 18 months earlier, Wharton had saved another worker from falling from the bridge.

 Construction of a new underpass was begun on the southside in 2023 to facilitate access to the Kangaroo Point Green Bridge.
 In 2025 it was revealed the bridge may need to be tolled to fund restoration works or demolished and replaced.
 Footpaths have been closed indefinitely.